 Is sakura season busy in Tokyo?

 Yes, cherry blossom season in Tokyo is the busiest season for domestic and international travelers.
-Expect high prices for plane tickets and hotel rooms, and crowds at the most popular spots.
+Expect high prices for plane tickets and hotel rooms, and big crowds at the most popular spots.

-Bonus: Check out our suggestions for less-conventional ways to enjoy Tokyo sakura season.
+Before you go — Check out our suggestions for less-conventional ways to enjoy Tokyo sakura season.

 Ask our local experts about Tokyo